 It is quite revealing that the above video only had a little under 500 views when I embedded it in this post, despite being online for two days.
 In sharp contrast, the one week old gorilla video now has close to 11 million views.
 Dr. George Church could bring back that now dead gorilla back to life just like he will the extinct woolly mammoth.

 Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire any time soon despite his health problems.
 He is a workaholic.

 During the past few months Dr. Church has been all over the news almost every single day.
 Some highlights:

 This lengthy post is not meant to be a race baiting attempt, even though that is exactly what the title and content suggest.
-Moreover, while most people probably take the phrase “more evolved” to be complimentary (and indicative of higher intelligence among other desirable characteristics) and take the phrase “less evolved” to be insulting, I am not sure we can say that with any certainty at all.
+Moreover, while most people take the phrase “more evolved” to be complimentary (and indicative of higher intelligence) and take the phrase “less evolved” to be insulting, I am not sure we can say that with any certainty.

 What if so called “more evolved” humans destroy earth in the coming years via nuclear wars, environmental destruction, newer chemical/ biological/nanomaterial/gene based weapons, low birth rate/negative population growth related self-destruction and so on?
 Can we even say that something is more evolved than something else without knowing for certain the definition of more evolved?

 In any case, going back to the subject matter of this post, I used to have a caucasian workmate some years ago who told me many times that he thought Asians were the most evolved of all human races.
 By Asian, he (and I) meant mongoloid Asians, which includes Chinese, Japanese, Korean (along with the diaspora of these groups across the world).